liewshanhong/Chatbot/README.md

 For the individual project, I have decided to use the Google Translate API and Wolfram Alpha API.

 Google Translate API
-- This allowed the chatbot to translate to only one language.
-(Simplified Chinese)
+- This allowed the chatbot to translate to only one language (Simplified Chinese).

 Wolfram Alpha API
 - This API carries most of the question asked to the chatbot as it holds the most information.